meh430/rank_ten_flutter/README.md

-# rank_ten
+# Rank 10 Mobile App

-Flutter client for Rank Ten
+Rank 10 is a platform that allows users to create and share top ten lists on any topic.
+This repository is a cross platform mobile client for Rank 10 built using the Flutter framework.